WebAssembly/component-model/design/mvp/CanonicalABI.md

         else:
           return 'done'
 ```
+Currently, there is a trap when both the `read` and `write` come from the same
+component instance and there is a non-empty element type.
+This trap will be
+removed in a subsequent release; the reason for the trap is that when lifting
+and lowering can alias the same memory, interleavings can be complex and must
+be handled carefully.
+Future improvements to the Canonical ABI ([lazy lowering])
+can greatly simplify this interleaving and be more practical to implement.

 The meaning of a `read` or `write` when the length is `0` is that the caller is
 querying the "readiness" of the other side.
 When a `0`-length read/write
 rendezvous with a non-`0`-length read/write, only the `0`-length read/write